tanuu1011/tanuu1011/README.md

 ## About Me

 Hello, I'm Tanuli.
 I'm a passionate and an aspiring Data science student.
+I'm currently in my third year studying Bsc in Data Science at Dublin City University, Ireland